gerkovink/mice-inator/README.md

 # mice-inator
-What the future would do to protect today's mice
+What the future would send to protect today's `mice`